 Encourage your employees to be creative

-Management of Zappos knows that the team is essential, and that entire team needs to be involved in the creative process.
+Management of Zappos knows that the team is essential and that the entire team needs to be involved in the creative process.
 They even reward the ones who took the risk and start doing things a bit differently.
 In this way, they made their employees a source of creative ideas.

 The best idea can come from anyone in the company, not only from the managers.
 Management of Zappos publicly recognizes where the ideas came from, to show people that they believe in taking chances.